-Hashtags are your one stop to rocking the Twitter world.
-Make sure your personal description and each tweet has a sprinkling of relevant hashtags.
-If you’re into comics, #comicbook and #graphicnovels are a great way to get notice with the geeks like you.
+Hashtags are your one-stop to rocking the Twitter world.
+Make sure your description and each tweet have a sprinkling of relevant hashtags.
+If you’re into comics, #comicbook and #graphicnovels are a great way to notice the geeks like you.
 All smiles, here, I’m a bit of a geek myself.

 Be #Twitty… I Mean #Witty

 Twitter is for marketing.
 But in a very different way.
 You’re marketing 140 characters (spaces included) that are meant to excite, educate, and interest other Twitterers.
-You can go with salesy.
+You can go with sales.
 You can go with witty.
-You can go with crass.
+You can go with a crass.
 Make a joke.
 Educate.